Spend, Save, Invest, or Donate (2nd grade)

 - Chart paper and markers

-- Lyrics for the song “You Can Bank on Me” (Attachment One)
+- Lyrics for the song “You Can Bank on Me” (Handout One)

-- Personal Finance Definitions: Save, Invest, Spend, Donate (Attachment Two)
+- Personal Finance Definitions: Save, Invest, Spend, Donate (Handout Two)

-- Economics and Money Visual Organizer (Attachment Three)
+- Economics and Money Visual Organizer (Handout Three)

 - A copy of the book Sam and the Lucky Money by Karen Chin (see Bibliographical References).